30DaysofWebDEV/git-task/README.md

-# Hi Team, This Is Vineela
+# Hi Team, This is Vineela

 I am a B-tech graduate from Computer Science and Engineering

 ## Working
-System Analyst in IBM
+System Analyst

+## Sample Projects
+Food website